-This experience increased my caring for dolphins and the ocean This was one of the best experiences of my life were selected to examine effects of viewing dolphins vs. a comparison group (did not see a dolphin) using only the entry survey questions.
+This experience increased my interest in learning more about dolphins and the ocean were selected to examine effects of viewing dolphins vs. a comparison group (did not see a dolphin) using only the entry survey questions.
 Participants were selected by using a continual ask approach choosing the nth visitor entering a queue line at one of the attractions at Disney's The Seas.
 Participants were grouped based on viewing or not viewing dolphins before completion of the survey.
 Information on previous experiences and reasons for visiting were also collected.